-The Master of Management in Library and Information Science & Graduate Certificate in Library and Information Management online programs can expand your professional horizons, paving the way for you to choose from a variety of exciting work environments.
-From working alongside impressionist paintings in an art museum to working at a biotech firm as a corporate librarian to working as a webmaster today's librarian does far more than just mentors students and patrons.
+The Master of Management in Library and Information Science & Graduate Certificate in Library and Information Management can expand your professional horizons, paving the way for you to choose from various exciting careers.
+From working at a biotech firm as a corporate librarian to working alongside impressionist paintings in an art museum, today's librarian has an array of pathways available as an information professional.
 Prepare yourself for the lasting and fulfilling career that's right for you with one of the University of Southern California's library and information science online programs.

 FICTION: Libraries are silent, impersonal places where conversation is discouraged.

 FACT: Today's libraries and information centers are lively, interactive meeting places where staff members communicate one-on-one with customers to improve their research experience.